rzcoder/node-rsa/README.md

 ### 0.2.20
  * Added `.encryptPrivate()` and `.decryptPublic()` methods
  * Encrypt/decrypt methods in nodejs 0.12.x and io.js using native implementation (> 40x speed boost)

-**KNOWN ISSUES**:
-   * `encryptPrivate` and `decryptPublic` don't have native implementation in nodejs and can't be use in native implementation with pkcs1_oaep padding in io.js
+ * *KNOWN ISSUE*:`encryptPrivate` and `decryptPublic` don't have native implementation in nodejs and can't be use in native implementation with pkcs1_oaep padding in io.js

 ### 0.2.10
  * **Methods `.exportPrivate()` and `.exportPublic()` was replaced by `.exportKey([format])`.**